Responsible Conduct in Research

 Timing/Location: January 16-February 25, Tuesdays and Thursdays 2-2:50 PM in Stratton Hall 304

 Registration: For the 2020 Spring RCR course, please register in Banner starting in November 2019.

 The purpose of this course is to familiarize pre-doctoral and postdoctoral trainees with basic ethical issues in research confronting scientists and engineers.
 The course has three broad learning goals for the students/postdocs taking the course: 1) To gain insights into how one can responsibly conduct research throughout their career.
 2) To know how to properly address unethical situations.
 3) To comprehend that new ethical issues/concerns will arise and that the best way to tackle these will be to discuss ethical situations with colleagues, seek guidance from proper channels, and routinely participate in responsible conduct in research training courses/seminars.

-The course includes 5 seminars and 5 discussion sessions.
-Attendance is taken, and students missing more than two sessions will not pass the course.
-Students that miss one or two class sessions, are required to complete a 2-page essay on the topic discussed during that class or discussion session.
+The course includes 11 sessions, a mixture of seminars and discussion sessions.
+Attendance is taken, and students missing more than 4 sessions will not pass the course.

 The seminars will delve into best practices in research and experimental design, authorship, data management and record keeping, intellectual property and ownership of data, as well as research misconduct and rigor and transparency.
 The discussion sessions will focus on ethical considerations for human and animal research subjects, conflict of interest, mentoring, collaborations, peer review, lab safety and research training, and environmental and societal impacts of scientific research.